ray-x/navigator.lua/README.md

-  -- this kepmap gK will override "gD" mapping function declaration()  in default kepmap -- please check mapping.lua for all keymaps treesitter_analysis = true, -- treesitter variable context treesitter_analysis_max_num = 100, -- how many items to run treesitter analysis treesitter_analysis_condense = true, -- condense form for treesitter analysis -- this value prevent slow in large projects, e.g. found 100000 reference in a project
+  -- this kepmap gK will override "gD" mapping function declaration()  in default kepmap -- please check mapping.lua for all keymaps treesitter_analysis = true, -- treesitter variable context treesitter_navigation = true, -- bool|table false: use lsp to navigate between symbol ']r/[r', table: a list of --lang using TS navigation treesitter_analysis_max_num = 100, -- how many items to run treesitter analysis treesitter_analysis_condense = true, -- condense form for treesitter analysis -- this value prevent slow in large projects, e.g. found 100000 reference in a project